andrei-migunov/andrei-migunov.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: I'm a computer scientist and currently Assistant Professor of Computer Science at <a href='https://www.drake.edu/'>Drake University</a>.
+subtitle: Hi!
+I'm Andrei.
+I'm a computer scientist and currently Assistant Professor of Computer Science at <a href='https://www.drake.edu/'>Drake University</a>.

 profile:
   align: right